 - You will also see the oil separating.

-- Add the pressure cooked chole and 1 cup fresh water.
+- Add the pressure cooked chole along with the stock and 1 cup water.

 - Mix together and add more water as needed to bring it to a consistency.